smartdevicelink/sdl_evolution/proposals/NNNN-vehicle-type-filter.md

 ## Potential downsides

-The Android Android Router Service after transport connection needs to start the RPC service.
+The Android Router Service after transport connection needs to start the RPC service.
 If the Android Router Service does not start RPC service and relies on the client to send the `GetVehicleType` protocol message, the connected client would start another foreground service.
 This would force the connected app to show two notifications to users while determining vehicle type information and would need to terminate services if the app does not support the SDL enabled IVI system.

 ## Impact on existing code